How Deepfake Detection Can Empower Businesses

 Building Trust at Scale with Deepfake Detection Software

 The UK has also seen limited progress.
-While there are laws against the creation and distribution of personal harmful deepfake content, such as explicit deepfakes, broader regulations addressing the creation and use of deepfakes for electoral manipulation are yet to be enacted.
+While laws prohibit the creation and distribution of harmful personal deepfakes, broader regulations targeting their use in electoral manipulation have yet to be enacted.

 About ComplyCube